dmitry-pavlov/audio-cassette-backup/README.md

 - Cross-platform: Linux, iOS, Android, Windows, and many more operating systems supported!

 ## Contribute!
-The project is open for joining one day only April 1st, 2019.
+The project is open for joining one day only - April 1st, 2019.
 All requests after this date won't be accepted.
 Hurry up!

+## Support Development
+If you like the project but have no time or skills to contribute as a software developer please consider supporting it by [buying a coffee](https://www.buymeacoffee.com/dmitrypavlov).
+We will convert #C0FFEE to #C0DE.
+Thank you for your support!

 ## Links
 [Implementation of Audio Steganogarphy Using C#](https://www.academia.edu/25223280/Implementation_of_Audio_Steganogarphy_Using_C_)